-This monitoring report covers the period 01 April 2017 to 31 March 2018.
+This monitoring report covers the period 01 April 2018 to 31 March 2019.
 In accordance with the Regulations, it concentrates on monitoring the progress of the implementation of adopted planning policies.
-It also provides an update on the progress of the Local Development Framework (LDF) against the Local Development Scheme (LDS).
+It also provides an update on production of the Local Plan against the Local Development Scheme (LDS).
 The document is structured to reflect the schedule of adopted Core Strategy policies (and subsequent Development Policies), as outlined in the chapter summaries below.